 Her book Wear.
 This.
-Now. will be published in August 2012.
+Now. was published in August 2012.

 We talked to Michelle about leaving the corporate world to strike out on her own; what she loves about running her own business; and the company mantra which encourages her team to take chances.

 MM: I oversaw women’s content for AOL for five years and one of the insights I had was that most women are split in half, one half is the woman who is CEO of her home, she goes to work, pays bills, gets kids to soccer practice and plans dinner, and the other half is the woman who wants a bubble bath, a glass of chardonnay and time to have her nails done.
 Women are time-starved.
 I used to shop at the outlet malls for friends who didn’t have time.
 Meanwhile, more and more retailers were going online.
 So after five years at AOL, I started thinking, say you want to buy black pants.
 No one was telling you the best place to buy black pants on the Internet.
 Shopping magazines like Lucky were popping up, but the online content did not exist, so I created SheFinds.
 My goal is to help women use the Internet to add time back into their lives and fulfill their desires to look and feel better about themselves.

 TNW: Was it difficult to find the courage to leave corporate life and strike out on your own?
 Since then, what have you most enjoyed about running your own company?

 Working for corporations for ten years, I grew tired of all the politics and inefficiency.
 I had lots of great ideas but felt frustrated and stymied by the structure.
 I also don’t like being told what to do, and that kind of doesn’t jibe well with the corporate structure.